 Each state has access to a Marketplace, also called an Exchange, where you can buy health insurance.
 It is available to you online, on the phone, or in person.
-You can see available health plans being sold through the government-run exchanges for your state in one place.
+The Marketplace in your state may be run by the federal government.
+You can see available health plans being sold in your area and compare benefits and premiums in one place.

-You may be eligible for financial aid, called subsidies, to buy insurance.
+You may be eligible for financial aid, called premium assistance or tax credits, to buy insurance.
+You may also be eligible for cost sharing subsidies to help you pay for your deductibles and co-payments.
 How much aid you get depends on how much you make a year, how many people are in your family, and where you live.

 Your children can stay on your health insurance plan until they turn 26.